Register a will

 Complete your details

 The details of the person completing the form must be provided.
-Confirmation of registration and The National Will Register Certificate of Registration is issued to these details.
-If you are the testator registering your own Will, please confirm this.
+Confirmation of registration and The National Will Register certificate of registration is issued to these details.
+If you are the testator registering your own will, please confirm this.

 -